pauliusbaulius/lil_analytics/README.md

 ## Structure

 - All logs are saved data/logs/ directory.
 Logs are rotated daily, but old logs are not deleted.
-- There is one database called data in databases/ directory.
+- There is one database called data in data/databases/ directory.
 You can modify this in definitions.py.
-- All source files needed to make this work are located in src/ directory.
-They do not need modification to run.
+- All bot code is located in src/ directory. definitions.py is located in root directory.

 ## Booting Bot

 1. Create a bot and get the API key from [discord.com](https://discord.com/developers/applications).
+You have to create an application, then a bot for it.
+Then you will get a token.

 2. Fill out required data in .definitions.py and rename it to definitions.py.

 3. (Optional) Create a venv in the source dir.
 Or you can just use global interpreter.
-  1. Activate your environment with `$ source venv/bin/activate`
+Activate your environment with `$ source venv/bin/activate`.

 4. Run toolbox.sh and pick setup option.
 It will install dependencies and create required directories/files.